Glossary

 Provider responsibility amount

-The amount that the cost of health care services is reduced based on a contract between the health plan and the provider.
+The amount that the cost of healthcare services is reduced based on a contract between the health plan and the provider.

 Psychiatry